Terms of Engagement

 ii. hourly rates for the time we spend on your matter.
 These rates are subject to change and are available from us on request.

 c.
-We may also discuss with you charging a premium for time spent where the circumstances reasonably justify it; for example, if your matter requires particularly urgent attention, involves sustained periods of work outside normal business hours, or possesses particularly challenging or specialised problems.
+We may also discuss with you charging a premium for time spent where the circumstances reasonably justify it; for example, if your matter requires particularly urgent attention, involves sustained periods of work outside normal business hours, or poses particularly challenging or specialised problems.
 We will discuss this with you before commencing the relevant work and you will have an opportunity to instruct us that you do not wish to incur this premium.
-However, if you so instruct us, you acknowledge that we may be subject to the relevant professional rules in providing such services to you and you agree that we will not be liable to you or any third party for any claim, action or loss which may arise as a result.
+However, if you so instruct us, you acknowledge that we may not be able to provide our services to the best of our ability and you agree that we will not be liable to you or any third party for any claim, action or loss which may arise as a result.

 d.
 In certain circumstances, we may ask you for payment of our anticipated fees and disbursements, and third party disbursements, prior to commencing work.
 In this instance, this payment will be a genuine pre-estimate of the likely fees and disbursements applicable to your matter.
 If our fees and disbursements vary from the pre-estimated amount, this payment will be adjusted accordingly.

 a.
-We will charge for disbursements that we incur in acting for you (for example, government fees and courier charges), together with any applicable GST or taxes.
-Unless otherwise expressly stated, we will not charge for standard postage and photocopying.
+We will charge for disbursements that we incur in acting for you (for example, government fees and courier charges; in practice, we do not generally charge for standard postage and photocopying).

 a.
 We will issue invoices for our services and disbursements on a regular basis.